operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 As stated earlier, each validator should be some executable that accepts a single argument, the bundle root directory.
-Th validators should also output ManifestErrors JSON to stdout.
+Th validators should also output ManifestResult JSON to stdout.

-Because the [existing validators](#default-validators-run-by-operator-sdk) currently return a [ManifestErrors][manifest-errors], it seems logical that we use the same object as JSON for the output.
+Because the [existing validators](#default-validators-run-by-operator-sdk) currently return a [ManifestResult][manifest-result], it seems logical that we use the same object as JSON for the output.

 The validator executable should exit non-zero ONLY if the entrypoint failed to run NOT if the bundle validation fails.

 For example, let's say the validator is given a path to the gatekeeper bundle.
-The validator should validate the given bundle and output the ManifestErrors JSON.
+The validator should validate the given bundle and output the ManifestResult JSON.
 Here is an example of a run:

 ```json